top of page

 Who is eligible to apply?

 A wide range of non-profit entities are invited to apply.
+See section 2 of the RFP.
 Examples of the type of organizations that are eligible to apply are:

 • Non-profit organizations